 Eleanor Southwood, Chair

-Eleanor Southwood was born in 1982 with a genetic condition called Leber’s congenital amaurosis and she has never had any useful sight.
-She grew up in Derby with her parents and younger sister, who also has Leber’s congenital amaurosis.
+Eleanor Southwood was born with a genetic condition called Leber’s congenital amaurosis and she has never had any useful sight.
+She grew up in Derby with her parents and younger sister, who also has the same sight condition.

 She joined RNIB as a Trustee in 2010.
 During her time as a Trustee Eleanor has held several roles, including as a Governor at Sunshine House.
 She led the development of RNIB’s growing Connect Community of blind and partially sighted people, their friends, and supporters.
-She became Vice Chair in 2012.
+She became Vice Chair in 2012, and Chair in 2017.

-Eleanor has taken a particular interest in how RNIB and partner organisations can tackle the lack of employment opportunities and representation in civic and public life for blind and partially sighted people.
+Eleanor has particular interest in how RNIB and partner organisations can tackle the lack of employment opportunities and representation in civic and public life for blind and partially sighted people.

 Outside RNIB, she is a local Councillor in Brent, north west London.
 Eleanor was first elected in 2014 and now has borough-wide responsibility for waste, parking, transportation, roads, pavements and open spaces.